twocaretcat/astro-snapshot/README.md

 ### Configure the Integration

-Add the integration to your `astro.config.mjs` or `astro.config.ts` file and configure it like so:
+Add the integration to your `astro.config.mjs` or `astro.config.ts` file and pass in an object to configure it like so:

 ```js
 // astro.config.mjs